Mircea-s-classes/ai-hardware-project-proposal-mehnaz-will_ai/docs/Project_Proposal.md

 - Platform: Arduino Nano 33 BLE Sense with built-in IMU
 - LED for visualization
 Software Tools:
-- Edge Impulse: for model training, data collection, and model deployment
+- Edge Impulse is used for data collection, data labeling, model training, and deployment to embedded hardware.
-- Arduino IDE:
+- Arduino IDE is used to upload firmware and run real-time inference directly on the microcontroller.
-- TensorFlow:
+- Edge Impulse CLI is used to connect the Arduino to the Edge Impulse platform for live data collection and testing.

 Model Design:
 - Input: IMU Data